 "That's fucking weird," one of the other cleaners said.

 They put the house up for sale the day after that.

 "A girl made him do it," the mother said.

 Heather tried to cuddle with Daphne the way Freddie had.
 Daphne hissed whenever Heather would get near her.
 She would scratch at the air whenever Heather would approach.
 Daphne followed Heather around the house, always staying a safe distance behind her.
 Bolting when Heather turned around to grab her.
 Always nearby and always out of reach.

 Heather decided she wasn't a cat person.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SpacefunmarsWrite a Review